mgoellnitz/trackdown/issues.md

 Right now, we have four areas/iterations/sprints in this issue list:

-- *nth*   This feature is nice to have but can be left out.
+- *nth*   This feature is very nice to have, but also can be left out.
-- *clean* Clean up the code for portability, readabiliy and resource consumption.
+- *clean* Clean up the code for portability, readability and resource consumption.
 - *oos*   This issue is relevant but out of the scope of this project.
 - *fix*   Bugfixing topics.